Kubernetes

 OPA Kubernetes best practices for scalable policy management

-To get the most out of OPA in Kubernetes (and, indeed, OPA in general), consider the following best practices:
+To get the most out of OPA in Kubernetes (and, indeed, OPA in general), consider the following best practices to help maintain robust security in a production environment:

 • Employ modular policy design: Although it’s possible to write Rego code that will test for multiple conditions (like check labels while also checking CPU and memory limits), it’s a best practice to keep policies modular by creating a separate policy for each condition that you want to evaluate.
-This makes it easier to apply policies granularly, and to modify policy specifications on a policy-by-policy basis.
+This makes it easier to apply policies granularly, to modify policy specifications on a policy-by-policy basis, and to safely extend them for more complex policies.

 • Use descriptive error messages: Instead of configuring policies to generate generic messages like “true” or “false,” consider including descriptive errors to help admins understand exactly what was evaluated.

 Reuse policies across environments: In general, it’s best to reuse policies across namespaces and resources as much as possible.
-Trying to maintain separate policies for each namespace, team leads to clutter and management challenges.
+Trying to maintain separate policies for each namespace, team leads to clutter and management challenges, while reuse across environments can enable users to apply the same controls consistently.

 | Practice | Description | |---|---| | Modular policy design | Design each policy to evaluate just one condition. | | Descriptive error messages | Make error messages descriptive, instead of producing simple messages like "true" or "false". | | Policy reuse | Reuse policies across environments to the extent possible, rather than trying to create different policies for each environment. |